newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/priority-status-cannabis.md

 issuingAgency: ""
 ---

 If you qualify for a priority status, your cannabis application can receive priority review and approval.
-There are three types of priority statuses, we list them here in the order they are expedited: Diversley-Owned Business, Social Equity Business, and Impact Zone Business.
+There are three types of priority statuses, we list them here in the order they are expedited: Diversely-Owned Business, Social Equity Business, and Impact Zone Business.
 Qualifying for multiple priorities does not offer any benefit.

 Learn more about how [priority status is reviewed and approved](https://www.nj.gov/cannabis/businesses/priority-applications/).